Intobirds recently spent time flying with a beautiful male Red-tailed Hawk named Theron.

 Christine and Theron follow the gun hunting laws because Theron is considered a weapon.

 Flying with a Red-tailed Hawk

-First, Christine activates Theron’s telemetry tracker with a magnet in case he flies away.
+First, Christine activates Theron’s telemetry tracker with a magnet if he flies away.
 The tracker will tell her where he is.

 Most of Christine’s neighbors are friendly about her falconry, and she says it gives her a viable excuse to trespass with Theron.

 And at times, she’s like the little kid whose baseball rolls into the neighbor’s yard.

 “Excuse me.
 I need to get my hawk back.”